NorthForge3D/Northforge3D-Trident/README.md

 - Complete redesign of the **bottom section**
   - No Voron skirt
   - **Inverted electronics**
-  - Visible, service-friendly layout inside the chamber
+  - Visible, service-friendly layout from inside the chamber
 - Custom plate to mount a Raspberry Pi with **side-facing USB/HDMI/network ports**, similar to a production machine
 - Redesigned dual gantry (eventual 4 gantry) for two independent motion systems
 - Custom lightweight toolheads
 - Integrated filament cutter (second iteration)
 - New cable management system
 - Modified or fully custom gantry components
-- Custom motors, posisbly belts, and pulley arrangement where needed
+- Custom motors, possibly belts, and pulley arrangement where needed

 ### ✔ Develop a clean, production-forward internal layout
 This proof-of-concept printer will be used to test: